ajs94/angular-web-survey/README.md

 Uses material design components for the UI.

+This was done as a sample project for an interview, but I'm gonna make it public at this point since I took time to make it.
 There was supposed to be a login and signup screen at first, didn't get around to those in time.
-The prompt says to keep it under 4 hours and some Angular setup wasted some time unfortunately.
 The survey portion should be complete minus a service call to a would-be API app, though.

 # Running